Colorado Rockies vs. Arizona Diamondbacks Results, Stats, and Recap - September 25, 2020 Gametracker

 ''Numbers don't really matter, but I'm glad that at least I have something to show for how I felt this year, the groove I got into,'' Gallen said. ''Put a good stamp on the end of the season and feel good heading into the offseason.''

-The Diamondbacks jumped ahead 2-0 in the third inning when Walker crushed a ball down the left-field line that stayed just inside the foul pole.
+The Diamondbacks jumped ahead 2-0 in the third inning of Game 1 when Christian Walker crushed a ball down the left-field line that stayed just inside the foul pole for a two-run homer.
 The 29-year-old Walker has been the team's most consistent hitter this season with a team-high 18 doubles.
 He also has seven homers and 34 RBIs.

 Eduardo Escobar hit a triple later in the third that brought home Kole Calhoun for a 3-0 lead.
 The ball bounced in and out of the glove of right fielder Charlie Blackmon, who leapt for the catch near the wall.